Nutrition and Pregnancy

 Gynaecological ultrasound: The ins and outs of pelvic ultrasound

-A pelvic ultrasound allows the visualisation of your pelvic organs and structures including the uterus, lining (endometrium), ovaries, cervix and the fallopian tubes.
+What to Expect During a Pelvic Ultrasound A pelvic ultrasound allows the visualisation of your pelvic organs and structures, including the uterus, lining (endometrium), ovaries, cervix, and the fallopian tubes.
 Doppler ultrasound may also show blood flow in certain pelvic organs.
-Ultrasound uses a special type of camera (transducer) that emits sound waves that reflect off the organs and return back to […]
+Ultrasound uses a special type of camera (transducer) that emits sound waves that reflect […]

 A new generation of osteoporosis treatments?